DoD-Platform-One/bbctl/docs/developer.md

 ### Add new commands with cobra

-The base command is defined in cmd.go and new subcommands are added in NewRootCmd function.
-Follow list.go as an example to create a new subcommand.
-Refer to [command semantics](/docs/command.md) for the practices followed in naming bbctl commands.
+The base command is defined in `cmd.go` and new subcommands are added in `NewRootCmd` function.
+Follow `list.go` as an example to create a new subcommand.
+Refer to [command semantics](/docs/command.md) for the practices followed in naming and implementing `bbctl` commands.

 ### Build only with no local install